Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ## Test and go live
 After doing the all steps above and testing the payment methods with your test accounts, then when you are ready to go live, you need to do the following steps described as [testing the integration](https://docs.adyen.com/checkout/components-web/#testing-your-integration).

-Additionally, follow the official Adyen [integration checklist](https://docs.adyen.com/development-resources/integration-checklist) to ensure you have a complete implementation into Adyen.
+Additionally, follow the official Adyen [integration checklist](https://docs.adyen.com/development-resources/integration-checklist).

 # Manual Capture
 By default, payments are captured immediately (or with [delay](https://docs.adyen.com/point-of-sale/capturing-payments/delayed-capture#set-up-delayed-capture)) after authorisation.
 For payment methods that support separate authorization and capture, you also have the option to capture the payment later, for example only after the goods have been shipped.
 This also allows you to cancel the payment/authorization.